WeblateOrg/weblate/docs/devel/translations.rst

 .. image:: /images/variants-settings.png

-The expression is matched against :guilabel:`Context` to generate root key of the variant.
+The expression is matched against :guilabel:`Key` to generate root key of the variant.
 All matching strings are then part of single variants group, including the translation exactly matching the root key, even if that is not matched by the regular expression.

 The following table lists some usage examples: